Homeownership has been a part of the “American Dream” for decades now.

 There are many costs associated with buying/owning/selling homes, and can be quite significant.

-These additional costs are part of investing most types of real estate, and to help offset these high costs you need to stay there for a while.
+According to our friends at LandHub.com, “these additional costs are part of investing most types of real estate, and to help offset these high costs you need to stay there for a while.
 Many experts believe that 5 years is generally the tipping point.
 Usually, it isn’t until you’re about five years into paying down your mortgage that you’ve made enough progress on the principal of your loan to make purchasing a home a better deal than paying rent each month.
-If you plan to live there for less than 5 years, renting probably makes more sense.
+If you plan to live there for less than 5 years, renting probably makes more sense.”

 Geographic Flexibility Needed for Career